 Advanced Standing or Transfer Credit:

-- Advanced standing can be be achieved by the successful completion of the CLEP (College Level Examination Program) examinations in specific courses.
+- Advanced standing can be achieved by the successful completion of the CLEP (College Level Examination Program) examinations in specific courses.
 These CLEP exams can be taken on the SAU campus after a student arrives or at any U.S. college or university and at some foreign locations.